By: RJ Fisher Last Update: December 2022

 Psst, listen up!
 I will let you in on a secret, but promise me to keep it to yourself!

-In the North of Vietnam, about 90km Northwest from Ninh Binh and close to the Laos border is a Nature Reserve named “Pu Luong”.
+In the North of Vietnam, about 90km Northwest of Ninh Binh and close to the Laos border is a Nature Reserve named “Pu Luong”.
 You can reach it from Ninh Binh by motorbike via the most incredible scenic route.

 Believe me when I say that this route offers some of the best views you will ever see in your life.
 Don’t stay on the Ho Chi Minh Highway, but instead use the secret in between roads only known to specialized guides and a handful of people in the know.